 The Alaska Airlines Bay to Breakers is the birthplace and World Championships of the Centipede Running Division.

-– Groups of 13 or more runners travel the full 12k (or 15k if you're doing the Breakers Bonus) course together linked by a bungee cord, or any other safe mechanism
+- Groups of 13 or more runners travel the full 12k (or 15k if you're doing the Breakers Bonus) course together linked by a bungee cord, or any other safe mechanism

 - Centipede groups can run the course competitively or just for fun